SciCompKL/CoDiPack/README.md

  - Implementations of the forward mode of AD:
    - codi::RealForward
  - Implementation of the reverse mode of AD:
-   - codi::RealReverse (most common type, works everywhere, c-compatible)
+   - codi::RealReverse (most common type, works everywhere, C-compatible)
-   - codi::RealReverseIndex (reduced tape size w.r.t. codi::RealReverse, no c-like memory operations (e.g. memcpy))
+   - codi::RealReverseIndex (reduced tape size compared to codi::RealReverse, no C-like memory operations (e.g. memcpy))
-   - codi::RealReversePrimal (reduced tape size w.r.t. codi::RealReverseIndex, works everywhere, c-compatible, increased type complexity)
+   - codi::RealReversePrimal (reduced tape size compared to codi::RealReverseIndex, works everywhere, C-compatible, increased type complexity)
-   - codi::RealReversePrimalIndex (reduced tape size w.r.t. codi::RealReversePrimal, no c-like memory operations (e.g. memcpy), increased type complexity)
+   - codi::RealReversePrimalIndex (reduced tape size compared to codi::RealReversePrimal, no C-like memory operations (e.g. memcpy), increased type complexity)

 We recommend to use the codi::RealReverse type when AD is first introduced to an application.
 After that there should be no difficulties in replacing the codi::RealReverse type with other types.